awoods/top-contributors/README.md

-# Top DSpace Contributors
+# Top Fedora Contributors

-This GitHub Pages site lists the top [DSpace GitHub](https://github.com/DSpace) contributors *per month*.
+This GitHub Pages site lists the top [Fedora GitHub](https://github.com/fcrepo4) contributors *per month*.

 ## How are the Top Contributors calculated / counted?

 ### General Notes

-* These statistics are ONLY gathered for activities within the [DSpace organization in GitHub](https://github.com/DSpace).
-This means that statistics are an aggregate from all projects under that organization, but they do NOT include activities in [DSpace-Labs](https://github.com/DSpace-Labs) or other organizations.
+* These statistics are ONLY gathered for activities within the [Fedora organization in GitHub](https://github.com/fcrepo4).
+This means that statistics are an aggregate from all projects under that organization, but they do NOT include activities in [Fedora-Labs](https://github.com/fcrepo4-labs), [Fedora Extras](https://github.com/fcrepo4-exts) or other organizations.
 * A user's institution/company is *only displayed if it is available in the GitHub user profile*.
 If you wish your institution to be listed, add it as your "Company" in your GitHub profile.
 Similar to in your GitHub profile, you can `@mention` your institution's GitHub organization to generate a link to it.
 (Keep in mind, any updated/changed institution information will not appear until the next report)

 ### Top Pull Request Creators (per month)

 The list of Top Pull Request creators is calculated based on the following:
-* Pull Request MUST be created under a [DSpace GitHub](https://github.com/DSpace) project.
+* Pull Request MUST be created under a [Fedora GitHub](https://github.com/fcrepo4) project.
 * Pull Request MUST be created in that given month.
 Updates/changes to older PRs during that month are not considered.
 * Pull Request MUST be in the "open" or "merged" state.
 At this time, we do NOT count "closed" PRs, as it is assumed they were invalid and/or replaced by a different PR.
 * Pull Requests are only credited based on the *author* of the PR.
 We do not check for author(s) of individual commits.